prplecake/jrgnsn.net/content/posts/2025-03-30-windows-update-error-0x80070780/index.md

     },
     iosb = @0x75b79fbb80, as = (null), fa = 0, s[gle=0xd0000279]
 ```
+I'm not entirely sure what most of that means, but I am able to investigate
+permissions issues, so I'll start with that.
+I checked the permissions of
+`C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Administrative
+Tools\desktop.ini`[^2] and compared them to the same file from a working server.
+There were some discrepancies.

+Without going into too much detail here, on the working server the following
+users or groups had some sort of permissions on `desktop.ini`:

+* Everyone
+* ALL APPLICATION PACKAGES
+* ALL RESTRICTED APPLICATION PACKAGES
+* SYSTEM
+* Administrators
+* Users

+On the trouble servers, ALL APPLICATION PACKAGES and ALL RESTRICTED APPLICATION
+PACKAGES were missing.
+I tried to add them, but that didn't result in a
+successful update.
+My next trick was to rename `desktop.ini` to
+`desktop.ini.old` and retry the update.
+Success!

+I'll be curious to see if that resolves some of the issues I've been having with
+Citrix Profile Management.

 [^1]:`C:\Windows\Logs\CBS\CBS.log`, or one of the recent logs from a previous
     update run.
+[^2]: Possibly closer to `C:\ProgramData\Microsoft\Windows\Start
+    Menu\Programs\Windows Tools\` on Windows 11.
+I've also seen
+    `C:\ProgramData\Microsoft\Windows\Start Menu\Programs\Windows Administrative Tools\`.